demonz312/InstallerApps/README.md

 ### 5. Push to GitHub

-The PackHub app will pick up the changes automatically on next launch.
+The app will pick up the changes automatically on next launch.
 No rebuild needed.

 ---